 · Independence (of thought, action)

-(the lone hero).
+Male characters are often represented as isolated, as not needing to rely on others (the lone hero).
 If they capitulate to being part of a family, it is often part of the resolution of a narrative, rather than an integral factor in the initial equilibrium.
 It is interesting to note that the male physique is becoming more important a part of representations of masculinity.
 'Serious' Hollywood actors in their forties (eg Willem Dafoe, Kevin Spacey) are expected to have a level of 'buffness' that was not aspired to even by young heart-throbs 40 years ago (check out Connery in Thunderball 1965).

 Increasingly, men are finding it as difficult to live up to their media representations as women are to theirs.
 This is partly because of the increased media focus on masculinity - think of the burgeoning market in men's magazines, both lifestyle and health - and the increasing emphasis on even ordinary white collar male workers (who used to sport their beergut with pride) having the muscle definition of a professional swimmer.
 Anorexia in teenage males has increased alarmingly in recent years, and recent high school shootings have been the result of extreme bodyconsciousness among the same demographic group.